 The smoking time for this fish is relatively shorter than smoking other meats, and that is what makes this an attractive dish to serve to friends; The process can start just before your company arrives, and the eating begins shortly thereafter.
 You want a sweet and savory mixture for your smoked tuna, but nothing overwhelming.

 Here it is a step-by-step tutorial to help you learn how to smoke tuna, starting from the selecting the best slices and finishing with serving and eating it.

 Selecting The Best Tuna For Smoking

-When it comes to smoking meat and fish, the selection of your meat type and category makes a big difference.
+When it comes to smoking meat and fish, the selection of the meat type and category makes a big difference.

 The same thing applies to tuna.
 If you want the best results, you have to pick the best type for smoking.

-The second best option is a Yellow fin.
-It is just as good as Ahi Tuna for a smoking application but is still a lower quality tuna when compared together it is just a matter of preferences.
+The second best option is a Yellowfin.
+It is just as good as Albacore Tuna for a smoking application and I think that when compared together it is just a matter of preferences.

-These are the two best options to consider when choosing the best tuna for smoking.
+These are the two best options to consider when choosing the best cut for smoking.

 To get the best idea of what to use, work with your butcher for freshness and quality.
 A strong relationship with your butcher will pay off in dividends when you’re ready to start cooking.

 There are a few ingredients and tools you will need when making smoked tuna.